E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Attacks

 \subsection{\auti\ (\autia)}

-\autia\ is a new \emph{user tracking} attack that tracks an e-scooter user and exfiltrates their private data.
-As shown in Figure~\ref{msc:attack-track}, \autia\ creates a reliable user fingerprint and leaks sensitive e-scooter data.
-The malicious BCTRL firmware retrieves the 14-byte DRV serial number (Read \texttt{DRVId}) by impersonating the BTS and spoofing a read to the DRV. \autia\ builds a \texttt{Fingerprint} from the last 8 bytes of \texttt{DRVId} representing the year, month, and day of production, the revision, and the unit identifier (i.e., the nth unit produced that day).
+\autia\ is a privacy attack that tracks an e-scooter and its driver via a hardware-based fingerprint computed from the e-scooter's internals.
+Moreover, it can be used to leak the driver's data, such as travel mileage.

-\autia\ optionally retrieves via UART or I2C extra private data from the DRV, BMON, and BTS, like the mileage and battery level (Read \texttt{BattLevel} and Read \texttt{Mileage}).
+\textbf{Attack Description}.
+Figure~\ref{msc:attack-track} shows how \autia\ tracks users and leaks their e-scooter data.
+First, \autia\ reads the 14-byte battery serial number (\texttt{BattId}), and retrieves the 14-byte DRV serial number (Read \texttt{DRVId}) by impersonating the BTS and spoofing a read operation to the DRV.
+The malicious BCTRL, controlled by the attacker, builds a \texttt{Fingerprint} from the last 8 bytes of \texttt{DRVId} representing the year, month, and day of production, the revision, and the unit identifier (i.e., the nth unit produced that day). \autia\ optionally retrieves via UART or I2C extra private data from the DRV, BMON, and BTS, like the real-time mileage and battery level (Read \texttt{BattLevel} and Read \texttt{Mileage}).
 Then, \autia\ appends the data to the fingerprint and creates a 14-byte tracking message (\texttt{Track}).
 It sends a command to the BTS while spoofing the DRV to set the tracking message as the BLE name (\texttt{EscName = Track}).
 The e-scooter reboots and advertises its new name (\texttt{Track}) over BLE.

-The adversary uses \texttt{Track} to identify the user via a proximity-based BLE sniffer or remotely via a malicious app. \autia\ is stealthy, as the Mi Home UI never shows the e-scooter name.
-Changing the e-scooter name does not disconnect or unpair the e-scooter from Mi Home, as it only checks the BLE address.
-Moreover, since the fingerprint persists through factory resets and firmware updates, \autia\ bypasses privacy defenses like BLE address randomization.
+\textbf{Impact}. \autia\ unveils a new \emph{hardware-fingerprinting vector} based on internal serial numbers and telemetry leaked through manipulated BLE advertisements.
+Unlike traditional BLE-address-based tracking, this approach persists across factory resets and BLE randomization.
+The attack demonstrates that DRV internal identifiers can uniquely and permanently tag devices, introducing a previously unknown privacy risk.